donnm/mtk_fw_tools/README.md

 $ python3 unalice.py ALICE
 ```

-Load the resulting `alice-translated-py.bin` into your favourite disassembler!
+Load the resulting `alice-py.bin` into your favourite disassembler!

 Note: All BL and BLX instructions in the decoded file are not translated back to their original target addresses.
 This should be implemented soon.